User0k/webtales.dev/public/posts/add-eslint-custom-rule/index.md

 The `create` method takes only one argument: context.
 Context is an object that provides information about the file and returns a _visitor_ object, where the keys are [AST selectors](https://eslint.org/docs/latest/extend/selectors#what-is-a-selector) and the values are a function applied to the selected nodes.

 In this section, we need to determine if the code contains an import declaration and if this statement includes import from `'./restricted-folder'`.
 If it does, ESLint should generate an error.
 _But if this is your first encounter with AST, you might be wondering how to deal with this and which selectors to use_.
-Don\`t worry!
+Don't worry!
 You do not need to know any of the existing selectors or AST nodes.
 Visit [AST Explorer](https://astexplorer.net/) and select [espree](https://eslint.org/blog/2014/12/espree-esprima/) as a parser from the top menu, and paste your regular JavaScript code into the left side of the AST Explorer.
 For this <span id="example">example</span>, I will use React.

 ```jsx
 import { useState } from 'react';